#1 Colorbond® Gutter & Roofing Experts on the Gold Coast — Get A Quote Today!

 Soakaways

 Soakaways are subsurface chambers, usually gravel-filled trenches, that allow roof water to gradually absorb into surrounding soil instead of pooling on top.
-Proper siting and sizing are essential based on the drainage area.
+Based on the drainage area, proper siting and sizing are essential.

 A perimeter of stones or plastic surrounds a 1-3 feet-deep trench.
 Ventilation and overflow pipes are included if soakaway rings are used instead of open trenches.